Damar Hamlin puts aside fear and practices in pads for the first time since cardiac arrest

 “How far he’s come and what he’s able to come back from late last season and just seeing how he goes about himself and attacks the rehab at the facility is nothing short of inspiring,” Rapp said.

-A day earlier, coach Sean McDermott said he was walking a fine line in treating Hamlin much like any other player, while keeping in mind what he’s gone through.
+A day earlier, coach Sean McDermott said he was walking a fine line by treating Hamlin much like any other player while keeping in mind what he’s gone through.

 “I think awareness is important, right?
 You’ve got X amount of guys out here and then you have Damar in there as well and trying to make it as a normal as possible,” McDermott said.
 “We’re going to support him through this, and to this point he’s done a phenomenal job.”